The coronavirus crisis was predicted to bring fuel prices down, due to a collapse in the price of oil.

-Here’s your complete guide to tracking down the cheapest petrol and diesel near you.
+Here’s our complete guide to finding the cheapest petrol and diesel near you.

-Latest average petrol and diesel prices in the UK right now
+Latest petrol and diesel prices in the UK

 First, let’s set a baseline.
 What are the average prices for petrol and diesel in Britain right now?
-The RAC has a Fuel Watch tool that lets us find out.
+The RAC has a Fuel Watch tool that reveals all.

 What are the drawbacks?
 Well, depending on where you are, the user-supported nature can be patchy.
 In busy urban areas, it’s great.
 Savvy commuters are always online, keeping the app’s information fresh on all of the above, including fuel prices.
 Find yourself further out in the sticks, however, and it falters.
 The user base is Waze’s most precious resource and if that dries up, well, so does Waze.
 The ads can get irritating, too, but ads make the world go round!